Inga Peulich

-Inga Peulich (/ˈpaʊlɪtʃ/; née Došen; born 15 October 1956) is an Australian politician.
-She was a member of the Legislative Council representing South Eastern Metropolitan Region from 2006 to 2018.
+Inga Peulich (/ˈpaʊlɪtʃ/; née Došen (15 October 1956 − 25 July 2024) was an Australian politician.
+She was a member of the Victorian Legislative Council representing South Eastern Metropolitan Region from 2006 to 2018 and before that the Member for Bentleigh from 1992 to 2002.

 From 2014 to 2018, Peulich served as the Victorian Liberal Party's Shadow Minister for Multicultural Affairs and Shadow Minister for Scrutiny of Government.

-Biography
+Early life and education

-Inga Peulich is of Bosnian heritage, being born Inga Došen in Bosnia and Herzegovina and migrating to Australia in 1967 with her family.
+Inga Peulich was of Bosnian heritage, being born Inga Došen in Bosnia and Herzegovina and migrated to Australia in 1967 with her family.

-Peulich has a Bachelor of Arts and a master's degree in education.
+Peulich obtained a Bachelor of Arts and a master's degree in education from Monash University.
 Before her election as the Liberal Member for Bentleigh in the Victorian Legislative Assembly, Peulich taught VCE English and Psychology, and was English faculty head in a large government school in the south-east region of Melbourne.

 Political career

 In 1989, Inga Peulich joined the Moorabbin branch of the Liberal Party and a year later was elected to the Moorabbin City Council.
 She was a Liberal member of the Victorian Legislative Assembly from 1992 to 2002, representing the electorate of Bentleigh.
 She was one of many Liberal members elected in Jeff Kennett's landslide win at the 1992 election.
 In 1992, Peulich expressed opposition to aspects of the proposed expansion of Westfield Southland.

-Peulich lost her seat at the 2002 election, but returned to parliament at the 2006 election, being elected to the Legislative Council as one of the members for South Eastern Metropolitan Region.
+Peulich was defeated at the 2002 election, but returned to parliament at the 2006 election, being elected to the Legislative Council as a member for the South Eastern Metropolitan Region.
 She was re-elected to the Legislative Council in 2010 and 2014.

 Following various parliamentary committee appointments, Peulich was promoted to Shadow Parliamentary Secretary for Education and Communities in February 2008.
 Following the election of the Baillieu Liberal/National Coalition at the 2010 Victorian state election, Peulich was appointed Secretary to Liberal Parliamentary Party and Coalition, and in March 2013, was promoted to Parliamentary Secretary for Education.

-Following the 2010 State election, Peulich was credited with playing a significant role in winning a swag of south-east metropolitan "sandbelt" seats to secure a narrow win for the Victorian Liberal/ National Coalition Government.
+Following the 2010 state election, Peulich was credited with playing a significant role in winning a swag of south-east metropolitan "sandbelt" seats to secure a one seat majority win for the Liberal/National Coalition government.

-In March 2014, Peulich became Cabinet Secretary in the Napthine Ministry.
+In March 2014, Peulich was appointed Cabinet Secretary in the Napthine Ministry.